vidhigupta9/phorch/URL.md

 ```

 # URL Feature Extractor
-Extracting 111 features from URLs
+Extracting 111 features from URLs from your own database

 ### How to use
 Run: